mvxcvi/browserid-rails/README.md

 * `text` - The default text to give login and logout links.
 * `path` - The target to give links and the path to `POST` authentication requests to.
 Defaults to `"/login"` and `"/logout"` respectively.

+So, if you wanted the application to use 'signin' and 'signout' instead, you could do the following:

+    config.browserid.login.text  = "Sign-in"
+    config.browserid.login.path  = '/signin'
+    config.browserid.logout.text = "Sign-out"
+    config.browserid.logout.path = '/signout'

 ### Controller Integration